16th December 2012

 17th February 2020: Trial court issued March 3 execution date.

-2nd March 2020: SC dismissed PIL seeking direction on organ donation by the four death row convicts; Patiala House court dismissed the plea by convicts for a stay on death warrant; Pawan files mercy plea after the rejection of the curative petition by SC a day before scheduled hanging.
+2nd March 2020: SC dismissed PIL seeking advice on organ donation by the four death row convicts; Patiala House court dismissed the plea by convicts for a stay on death warrant; Pawan files a mercy plea after the rejection of the curative petition by SC a day before scheduled hanging.

 5th March 2020: Trial court signed up death warrants for March 20 (5:30 am).

-7th March 2020: SC rejected Mukesh’s plea seeking urgent hearing on Monday.
+7th March 2020: SC rejected Mukesh’s plea seeking an urgent hearing on Monday.

-13th March 2020: Vinay moved to Delhi HC claiming procedural lapse in mercy plea rejection.
+13th March 2020: Vinay moved to Delhi HC claiming procedural setback in mercy plea rejection.

-16th March 2020: Convicts moved to International Court of Justice (ICJ); SC dismissed Mukesh’s plea to refile curative, mercy petition.
+16th March 2020: Convicts moved to the International Court of Justice (ICJ); SC dismissed Mukesh’s plea to refile the curative, mercy petition.

-17th March 2020: Akshay wrote a second mercy plea to the President after the first was rejected; trial court dismissed Mukesh’s plea seeking quashing of the death penalty.
+17th March 2020: Akshay wrote a second mercy plea to the President after the first was rejected; the trial court dismissed Mukesh’s plea seeking to question the death penalty.

-18th March 2020: Convicts’ counsel AP Singh moved to Delhi’s Patiala House court seeking a stay on the death warrants on March 18; Delhi HC reserved order on Mukesh’s plea claiming absence from Delhi at time of the incident.
+18th March 2020: Convicts’ adviser AP Singh proceeded to Delhi’s Patiala House court striving a stay on the death warrants on March 18; Delhi HC leased order on Mukesh’s plea claiming absence from Delhi at the time of the incident.

-19th March 2020: Supreme Court dismissed the petition of death row convicted Pawan against the rejection of his mercy plea by the President and seeking a stay on execution; Delhi High Court dismissed a plea challenging lower court’s refusal to stay death warrants.
+19th March 2020: Supreme Court dismissed the petition of death row convicted Pawan against the rejection of his mercy plea by the President and seeking a stay on execution; Delhi High Court dismissed a plea challenging the lower court’s refusal to keep up death warrants.

 All four convicts were hanged till death in Tihar jail at 5.30 am.